programacion-indentacion

 What is code indentation

-Indentation refers to the technique of adding an initial space (indented) at the beginning of lines of code, which helps visually delimit blocks and control structures.
+Indentation refers to the technique of adding an initial space (indent) at the beginning of lines of code, which helps to visually delimit blocks and control structures.

-Proper indentation makes the code easier to understand and maintain, as it helps quickly identify code blocks and the relationships between them.
-Additionally, it facilitates error detection and improves collaboration in programming projects.
+Proper indentation makes code easier to understand and maintain, as it helps quickly identify code blocks and the relationships between them.
+Furthermore, it facilitates error detection and improves collaboration in programming projects.

-Some people prefer tabs, some people prefer three spaces, some people prefer four.
-I won’t enter that debate (you wouldn’t imagine how radical some become about it).
+Some people prefer tabs, some prefer three spaces, some prefer four.
+I won’t get into that debate (you wouldn’t believe how radical some people get about that).

 Non-significant Indentation

 Non-significant indentation is used in programming languages like C#, Java, and C++.
-In these languages, the indentation of the code has no semantic meaning and only has visual effects to improve readability.
+In these languages, code indentation has no semantic meaning and only has visual effects to improve readability.

 public static void CalculateDiscount(decimal price)